mlabuda2/nf-tower-docs/docs/git/overview.md

 3. Tower selects the credential with a **Repository base URL** most similar to the target repository.

-4. If no **Repository base URL** values are specified in the Workspace credentials, the most long-lived credential is selected.
+4. If no **Repository base URL** values are specified in the Workspace credentials, the  the most long-lived credential is selected.

 **Example**:

 Workspace A contains 4 credentials:

 **Credential A**

     Type: GitHub

     Repository base URL:

 **Credential B**

     Type: GitHub

     Repository base URL: https://github.com/

 **Credential C**

     Type: GitHub

     Repository base URL: https://github.com/pipeline-repo

 **Credential D**

     Type: GitLab

     Repository base URL: https://gitlab.com/repo-a

-If you launch a pipeline with a Nextflow workflow residing in `https://github.com/pipeline-repo`, Tower will use **Credential C**.
+If you launch a pipeline with a Nextflow workflow residing in https://github.com/pipeline-repo, Tower will use **Credential C**.

 To ensure automatic selection of the most appropriate credential for your repository, we recommend that you: